enable repos

 Changing the sample size:

-To make a Shiny app out of this, we need to identify our inputs and outputs.
-The input in this case is what we want to be able to modify (the sample size) and the output is the plot.
+We need to identify our inputs and outputs to use this in a Shiny framework.
+The input is what we want to be able to modify (the sample size) and the output is the plot.
 This can all be done in a single script by creating a ui

 and server